What it's like to be a lighthouse keeper

 Searching for adventure

-Jeff George, Caroline Woodward and their son Seamus, pictured some years ago on Lennard Island.
+Jeff George, Caroline Woodward and their son Seamus, pictured some years ago while providing relief at Entrance Island Lightstation, also in British Columbia.

 Courtesy Jeff George